 All Critical/High severity bug reports must come with a PoC with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 Explanations and statements are not accepted as PoC and code is required.

-Critical smart contract vulnerabilities are further capped at 10% of economic damage, primarily taking into account the funds at risk.
-However, there is a minimum reward of 250 ETH.
-Additionally, the maximum reward is capped at 1 000 ETH, even if 10% of the damage in USD equivalent is greater than the USD equivalent of 1 000 ETH.
+Critical smart contract vulnerabilities are further capped at 10% of economic damage, taking into account the funds at risk at the moment of the bug report submission.
+However, there is a minimum reward of USD 250 000.
+Additionally, the maximum reward is capped at USD 1 000 000, even if 10% of the damage in USD equivalent is greater than USD 1 000 000.

-High severity smart contract vulnerabilities are also further capped at 10% of economic damage, primarily taking into account the funds at risk.
-However, there is a minimum reward of 50 ETH.
-Additionally, the maximum reward is capped at 250 ETH, even if 10% of the damage in USD equivalent is greater than the USD equivalent of 250 ETH.
+High severity smart contract vulnerabilities are also further capped at 10% of economic damage, taking into account the funds at risk at the moment of the bug report submission.
+However, there is a minimum reward of 50 000 USD.
+Additionally, the maximum reward is capped at USD 250 000, even if 10% of the damage is greater than USD 250 000.

 Vulnerabilities involving non-standard ERC20 tokens are considered out of scope, as it would be trivial to insert an exploit into a token for the sake of applying to this bug bounty.
 A standard, Balancer-compatible ERC20 token is one that conforms to all EIP-20 interfaces and exhibits expected behavior in implementation; i.e., transfers move exactly N tokens from sender to recipient, and balances do not change by any means other than transfers.
 Notably, tokens with transfer fees, rebasing supplies, streaming mechanics or multiple entrypoints are not compatible with Balancer, but that list is not exhaustive.

-Known issues previously highlighted in the following audit reports are also considered out of scope:
+Known issues such as those previously highlighted in the following audit report are considered out of scope (list is not exhaustive):

-Payouts are handled by the Balancer team directly and are denominated in ETH.
+Payouts are handled by the Balancer team directly and are denominated in USD.
 However, payouts are done in ETH or USDC, at the discretion of the team.